mateusmoutinho/agregator/assets/instructions.md

 ### 1. Content Processing
 - **File Analysis**: Examine each new file for relevant information that aligns with the target documentation
-- **Relevance Assessment**: Determine if content matches the user's specified documentation requirements
+- **Relevance Assessment**: Determine if content matches the user's specified documentation goals
 - **Quality Extraction**: Extract key insights, data points, and actionable information from each file
+- **Content Validation**: Ensure that extracted information is accurate and relevant before integration

 ### 2. Aggregation Strategy
 - **Incremental Building**: Add new information to existing content without duplication